ni-cky/system/Abilities/Abilities.md

 You learn two marrowing spells.

 **Hot Shot**
-When rolling a ranged attack challenge while in the air, you may add one success to the challenge.
+When rolling a ranged attack challenge while in the air, you may add one success to the success pool.

 **Strong Skin**
 Requirement: Body 3